Website Manager

 Player Release & Filling A Vacancy On A Team

 Release of players shall follow the Little League Operations Manual and the respective Rule Books.
 If a team has an injured player that will miss more than three weeks of regularly scheduled games (not pre-season, aka ‘cactus league’ games), that player will be replaced and the team will carry 13 players for the remainder of the season.
 Players MUST be replaced.
-It is NOT up to the manager to make a decisiondecide to play with fewer players and this could provide an unfair advantage.
+It is NOT up to the manager to decide to play with fewer players and this could provide an unfair advantage.
 This requirement is waived if the team loses the player within 17 days of the last scheduled regular-season league game of the league.

 Mandatory Attendance